Katy Perry, Taylor Swift feud ends with an olive branch, giving hope to the world

-A joyous miracle happened today.
+Behold, a joyous miracle happened today!
 The longstanding, super-feud between pop divas Katy Perry and Taylor Swift has ended with a literal olive branch.

 Swift, 28, posted an Instagram story before taking the stage for the first concert of her Reputation World Tour at University of Phoenix Stadium in Arizona Tuesday revealing the dramatic thaw.